 Airports in the capital

-and larger regional facilities led a 2.3% rise in traffic across UK
+and larger regional facilities led a 2.3% rise in traffic across UK airports in

 An analysis of Civil Aviation Authority (CAA) airport figures reveals a sharp contrast